gregoriB/minimalist_coding_blog_generator/README.md

 Minimalist developer blog site with syntax highlighting and a persistent light/dark theme toggle.
 Utilizes a template and a basic script to auto-generate new static HTML files for blog posts.

-The goal is to use at little JS as possible in the client to deliver a good reader experience.
+The goal is to keep the site minimal and focused on delivering a good reader experience.
+JavaScript is also used minimally only when a comparable HTML or CSS solution doesn't exist.

 ## Site Dependencies

-- Highlightjs - Adds auto-detected syntax highlighting for code
+- Highlightjs - Adds auto-detected syntax highlighting to code
-- Highlightjs-copy - Adds a copy button for code blocks
+- Highlightjs-copy - Adds a copy button to the code blocks

 ## Use